 As-builts, in other words, ensure that as designers, architects and contracts move on from the project and, a resource still exists beyond the original blueprints.

-Overall, as-builts are important for the two main reasons:
+Overall, as-builts are important for four main reasons:

 Why Should Contractors Care?